 The obligation to provide accommodations begins at the point at which all documentation has been reviewed and an intake interview is held.
 Reasonable notice is required from the student for accommodations to be enacted.

-Will my professors give me notes, outlines, study guides, open-book or a practice exam, or hints/prompts when taking tests?
+Will my professors give me notes, outlines, study guides, an open book on a practice exam, or hints/prompts when taking tests?

 Notes and exams are taken with the same expectations of other students in the class.